LuckyDogeDev/luckyswap-sdk/README.md

-# Sushiswap SDK
+# Luckyswap SDK

 In-depth documentation on this SDK is available at [uniswap.org](https://uniswap.org/docs/v2/SDK/getting-started/).

 This modifies uniswap-sdk's UniswapV2Factory address.
-The new address for sushiswap is  `0xC0AEe478e3658e2610c5F7A4A2E1777cE9e4f2Ac`.
+The new address for sushiswap is  `0x12a7FD816401d75F4a76915d3a9a9E4AF0EcBb0D`.

 ## Running tests